abikart/elementals/packages/elements/context/generate-component.md

    - disconnectedCallback()
    - attributeChangedCallback() (if using observed attributes)
 4. Bind event handlers in constructor
+5. **(Optional) Support Externally Controlled State:**
+   - If the component should support a controlled/uncontrolled pattern, implement a boolean property/attribute (e.g., `controlled`) that, when present, disables the component's internal state management.
+   - In controlled mode, the component will only dispatch custom events (e.g., `el-show`, `el-hide`, etc.) to notify the consumer of state changes.
+It will not update the DOM (such as toggling the `open` attribute) automatically.
+   - Ensure that documentation clearly explains that in controlled mode, the consuming application is responsible for updating the state.
-5. Use data-part attributes for styling hooks
+6. Use data-part attributes for styling hooks
-6. Follow non-DOM mutating principles
+7. Follow non-DOM mutating principles
-7. Use native events when available, only create custom events if necessary
+8. Use native events when available, only create custom events if necessary
-8. Register component with 'el-' prefix
+9. Register component with 'el-' prefix

 ### Styles (component-name.css)
 1. Use CSS custom properties with fallbacks